Mawalan Marika: Activism and the Yirrkala Bark Petitions of 1963

-Testimony and The Report from the Select Committee

-Mawalan and 11 other Yolŋu leaders presented evidence in front of the Commonwealth Parliament’s Select Committee of Inquiry into the Grievances of the Yirrkala Aborigines, Arnhem Land Reserve in October 1963.
-Prior to this important event, the Select Committee was described as having key doubts on the mental capabilities of the Aboriginal people and quite ready to disregard their petition due to these racist beliefs.
-However, Mawalan and his companions handled the testimony and cross examination with grace.
-Mawalan's testimony, alongside that of his brothers and other clan leaders, emphasized not only the cultural and spiritual importance of the land but also the need for Yolŋu inclusion in economic development and decision-making around mining.
+In October 1963 Marika and 11 other Yolŋu leaders presented evidence in front of the Commonwealth Parliament's Select Committee of Inquiry into the Grievances of the Yirrkala Aborigines, Arnhem Land Reserve.
+Prior to this, the Select Committee was described as having key doubts on the mental capabilities of the Aboriginal people and quite ready to disregard their petition due to these racist beliefs.
+However, Marika and his companions handled the testimony and cross-examination with grace.
+Marika's testimony, along with that of his brothers and other clan leaders, emphasised not only the cultural and spiritual importance of the land but also the need for Yolŋu inclusion in economic development and decision-making around mining.
 The hearings highlighted his role as a key figure in Yolŋu political leadership, advocating for both cultural rights and practical compensation for his people.

-Following the testimony and cross-examination of Mawalan and his brothers, the Select Committee of Inquiry into the Grievances of the Yirrkala Aborigines reported to the government on their findings and unanimous action recommendations on October 29th, 1963.
-While the twenty five page report contained many items, such as the minutes of preceding, key recommendations stood out.
-The committee found that the administration was not telling the truth in regards to saying that the Aboriginal people had been told and consulted about the mining projects prior to their approval.
-The report also stated that there were sacred areas that belonged to the Aboriginal people.
-Furthermore, prior to the beginning of the mining, the Aboriginal people were not asked where these sacred sites were.
-While throwing in a comment on the mental capabilities of the Aboriginal people that they did not previously anticipate, the committee wrote how the Aboriginal people needed to be paid $150,000 in royalties as monetary compensation for their loss of land.
+Following the testimony and cross-examination of Marika and his brothers, the Select Committee reported to the government on their findings and unanimous action recommendations on 29 October 1963.
+Key findings and recommendations stood out: the committee found that the administration was not telling the truth when it reported that the Aboriginal people had been told and consulted about the mining projects prior to their approval; there were sacred areas that belonged to the Aboriginal people; and, prior to the mining project beginning, the Aboriginal people were not asked where these sacred sites were.
+Adding a comment on the mental capabilities of the Aboriginal people that they did not previously anticipate, the committee wrote how the Aboriginal people needed to be paid A$150,000 in royalties as monetary compensation for their loss of land.

 While the report did not grant the land back to its rightful owners and allowed mining activity to continue, it was a stepping stone to further progress in Aboriginal land rights.
-This progress would have been unable to have been made without the work of Mawalan and his brothers through the bark petitions and subsequent testimonies.
-Later, in 1968, the first native title litigation in the history of Australia was brought to the Northern Territory Supreme Court in Milirrpum v Nabalco Pty Ltd. Mawalan's and his brothers were key parts in this court case.
-While this Supreme Court case was ultimately not successful, the case led directly to the Aboriginal Land Rights (Northern Territory) Act of 1976.
-This act gave the Arnhem land reserve back to the Aboriginal owners, but allowed the land leased to the mining company to still be under control of the mining company.
+Later, in 1968, the first native title litigation in the history of Australia was brought to the Northern Territory Supreme Court in Milirrpum v Nabalco Pty Ltd. Mawalan and his brothers were key parts in this court case.
+While this Supreme Court case was ultimately not successful, the case led directly to the Aboriginal Land Rights (Northern Territory) Act 1976.
+This act gave the Arnhem Land reserve back to the Aboriginal owners, but allowed the land leased to the mining company to still be under control of the mining company.